-Before they torched the tiny wooden huts in the Angolan forest, the barefooted soldiers shot Flavio’s family members, one by one.
-By the time the army returned to his charred village to conscript the survivors, Flavio had already started his 500 mile walk to freedom in the Congo, where he stowed away on a ship and sailed to the United States.
+Flavio stole through the thick Angolan brush, his bare feet bleeding and bruised, the firelight of burning huts illuminating his back as he pushed into the night.
+At dawn, when the soldiers returned to the charred village to look for survivors Flavio was well into his 500 mile trek to the Congo where, now an orphan, he stowed away on a freighter and sailed to the United States.
 In 1994, in a cramped sweltering classroom in inner-city Houston, a tall, ropy-limbed African boy held out his strong hand to shake mine.
 His neatly-pressed clothes were a size too small, but his eyes sparkled with light.

 Robert E. Lee High school - overflowing with over 3000 mostly immigrant students - was an oasis for refugees from crises across the globe: Somalia, Bosnia, Haiti, Colombia, Vietnam, El Salvador, Afghanistan.
 Over 100 countries were represented in our school and strolling down the hall, if you listened carefully, there was no telling what language or story you might hear.
 Despite their burdens - some worked forty hours a week, some were parents, others were their own parents - the tired, poor, and huddled students of Lee High seemed exceptionally grateful to be in school.
 Lee was like a balloon they blew up each morning and then climbed inside, its walls the thinnest protection from the harsh world outside.